Conference Menu

 The topics should focus on the inclusion of intermolecular forces, resistive force, thermal energy, and even hydrogen bonds.
 Experimental and numerical validations are specially crucial to consider.

-Mechanochemistry: New Directions for Materials and Chemical Discovery and Manufacturing (PTC/GR/MT)
+Mechanochemistry: New Directions for Materials and Chemical Discovery and Manufacturing (PTC)

 Organizers